laz824/travelPlannerCpp/README.md

 ### Permutations:

-- Combinatorial measures are employed to create every possible array of travel routes.
+- Creates array of every possible travel routes.

 ### Brute Force Search:

-- Determines the shortest route from a number of possible route arrangements.
+- Determines the shortest route.

 ### Matrix Operations:

-- The use of the adjacency matrix enhances the retrieval and computation of distances.
-Who has the ability to do these kinds of things?
+- The use of the adjacency matrix allows the retrieval and computation of distances.

 ---